isgilman/CompSkillsF16/Homework/HW7/HW7.md

 	The *Inverse Simpson Diversity Index* is $\left( \sum_{1,N} r_i^2 \right)^{-1}$ where $N$ and $r_i$ are as above.

 4. In a different dataframe, called *summaryByWoman*, compute the average relative abundance of *each OTU for each patient* (that is, there will be one row per patient, summarizing the data for that patient).
-This dataframe will also lack columns: *ID, time, sampleID, Day, Batch_ID, Date*
+This dataframe will also lack columns: 'ID', 'time', 'Week', 'Day', 'Batch_ID', 'Date'. **NOTE** you will keep the column 'sampleID' and 'patientID'

 		a.
 Be sure to update the Totals column
 		b.
 Add a column with the *Shannon Diversity Index* for each row
 		c.
 Add another column with the *Inverse Simpson Diversity Index* for each row

 4. Write these dataframes as tab delimited files with the same names: *summaryByDay.txt*, *summaryByWeek.txt*, and *summaryByWoman.txt*.
 You will use this for the next two assignments.You will use this in the next assignment.